-In this screen, the preparer will enter the Attendant staff Medicaid units of service by service type, and the Private and Other units of service and related STAR+PLUS and Private and Other revenue by program and service type.
+In this web page, the preparer will enter the Attendant staff Medicaid units of service by program and service type, and the Private pay units of service and related Private pay revenue by program and service type.
 The preparer must breakdown the Medicaid units into multiple rate periods based on when the Medicaid payment rates changed during the provider's cost report year.
 There will be separate entries for each rate period in Step 5.b. based on the provider's reporting period in Step 4.
-Private and Other units means Private Pay.